 better deal = loaded toppings with all the toppings you love plus extra cheese if you like that because better pizza is the better value.
 I’d rather have less of something i like better then more of something crappier. i don’t eat at the cheapest pizza places or only frozen pizza because volume per dollar isn’t the real indicator of value. quality has to be the primary factor or forget it. not to mention that all this gets way more complicated when you consider that most pizza places offer a second pizza at a discount, and cheaper addons that add more volume filler (if that is what you are going for) at a lower price then bigger pizzas like bread sticks etc.

-I've found bottle generic bottled water (I avoid advertised generic/commodity products - I hate the ads and I refuse to pay for them) where the 4l jug was the same price as the 1l bottle.
+I’ve found a bottle of generic bottled water (I avoid advertised generic/commodity products - I hate the ads and I refuse to pay for them) where the 4l jug was the same price as the 1l bottle.
 Yikes!